agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 startup as I don't have much to offer, i.e., experience.

 In startups we typically don't get senior mentorship, training and the like.
-If it is really small say 10-15 people then you are expected to perform by yourself with very little help from others as they might not know much.
-When things get technical, I would rely on experience, regarding softskills I think I can pick it up on the job.

-We get a lot of autonomy and responsibility in startups.
-Its nice for soft skills but not really for hard skills especially when you are developing it from scratch, I think.
+If it is really small say with 10-15 people, then you are expected to perform by yourself with very little help from others, as they might not know much.
+When things get technical, knowledge seems to only come to a point, experience seems to take you further.
+Regarding softskills I think I can pick it up on any job.
+No problem!
+But core skills, I think I can better pick it up at a place with senior mentorship.
+Although we get a lot of autonomy and responsibility in startups, its nice for soft skills but not really for core skills especially when you are developing it from scratch.
 I will evaluate possibilities of going into startup with each career.

 **Finance + DS**